ttntm/ttntm/content/blog/08-jquery-filter.md

 Aside from ticking the box in front of a technical requirement on a list and making a friend happy, this filter was also an interesting challenge to myself.
 I couldn't find any useful instructions or out of the box solutions before starting doing it on my own which might have been due to wrong Google keywords or just bad luck.
 However, it taught me that despite of more than 10 years of ignoring jQuery and JavaScript, it's slowly coming back.

 Anyway, I hope this can prove useful to someone looking for something similar.
-I created a CodePen Demo that can be found here: {{< link-underline-ext CodePen "codepen.io/ttntm/full/zyxGXe" >}}
+I created a CodePen Demo that can be found here: {{< link-ext CodePen "codepen.io/ttntm/full/zyxGXe" >}}